MarcoWorms/learn.js/README.md

 ## Chaining maps and filters

 Since both map and filter are guaranteed to always return a new array we can always chain another map or filter, this is a really sweet way to chain operations even if you are working only with 1 element inside the array.
-As you progress into programming you'll see how wonderfull this property really is, but for now let's just try to grasp the basic usage:
+As you progress into programming you'll see how wonderfully this property really is, but for now let's just try to grasp the basic usage:

 ```js
 let products = [